The importance of Asset Tracking in manufacturing

 It’s right you need more than RTLS and its dot on the map.
 To benefit from research functionalities as well as notifications and analysis with all the relevant data on the production process, the RTLS technology has to be complemented with a software and its location-based services.

-Our solution works as it follows:
+The Digital Twin of our solution works as it follows:

 Starting from different RTLS technologies to locate industrial assets with configurable accuracy and in real-time, ThinkIN creates a Digital Twin of the manufacturing plant where every asset is digitalised and visualised on an interactive dashboard.